 He lauded the efforts being made by the Company to ensure environmental cleanliness, which would help create more jobs and provide a source of income of Ghanaians.

-The Minister, however, urged the public to minimise their use of plastics and substitute them with bio degradable products, to save the environment from the current excessive pollution and filth.
+The Minister, however, urged the public to minimize their use of plastics and substitute them with bio degradable products, to save the environment from the current excessive pollution and filth.

 Mr Oliver Boakye, the Special Advisor to the Minister, said government through the Ministry, was working with all stakeholders, including researchers, the private sector and innovators to develop solutions for the common goal of effectively, adding value to plastic waste to enhance their benefits as was currently being done globally.